-All of the psychology courses offered at Deakin meet the requirements of the Psychology Board of Australia (PsyBA) and the Australian Psychological Society (APS), translating into excellent career opportunities for our graduates.
+All of the psychology courses offered at Deakin meet the requirements of the Psychology Board of Australia (PsyBA) translating into excellent career opportunities for our graduates.
 Deakin's Bachelor of Psychological Science is accredited by the Australian Psychology Accreditation Council (APAC).